SHUB-8/Bank-of-Anthos-AI-AGENTS-/ai-services/money-sage/README.md

 This service acts as a financial analysis layer:

--   **Direct Database Access**: It connects to a dedicated `ai-meta-db` to manage user-defined budgets.
+-   **Direct Database Access**: It connects to a dedicated `ai-meta-db` to manage user-defined budgets and retrieve transaction logs for analysis.
 It is the owner of all budget-related data.
--   **Proxying**: It securely fetches real-time data like transaction history and account balances from the core Bank of Anthos microservices (`transactionhistory` and `balancereader`).
+-   **Proxying**: It securely fetches real-time data like account balances from the core Bank of Anthos microservices (`balancereader`).
--   **Data Analysis**: It processes transaction data from the core services and compares it against the user's budgets to generate spending summaries, overviews, and actionable saving tips.
+-   **Data Analysis**: It processes transaction logs from ai-meta-db (with category and amount information) and compares them against the user's budgets to generate spending summaries, overviews, and actionable saving tips.
+-   **AI-Powered Tips**: Uses Google Gemini 1.5 Flash to analyze spending patterns by category and generate personalized, actionable saving recommendations.

 ---